christianwach/cli-tools-for-civicrm/README.md

 If you have downloaded *Command Line Tools for CiviCRM* as a ZIP file from the GitHub repository, do the following to install and activate the plugin:

 1. Unzip the .zip file and, if needed, rename the enclosing folder so that the plugin's files are located directly inside `/wp-content/plugins/cli-tools-for-civicrm`
-2. Ensure CiviCRM does not load its wp-cli tools using the code above.
+2. Ensure CiviCRM does not load its wp-cli tools using the code above or the "Must Use" plugin.
 3. Activate the plugin.
 4. You are done.